Sjhunt93/IAP-2019-2020/Tutorials/Tutorial 15.md

-# Practical 15 – Bit wise manipulation
+# Practical 15 – Bitwise manipulation

 In this practical we will learn about bitwise manipulation - a powerful feature of the C ++ language that enables variables to be accessed and modified at the bit level.
 On successful completion of this practical you will understand:

 1. The binary representation of integer numbers.
-2. How the bitwise operators &, |, « and » can be used to isolate bits and merge binary data.
+2. How the bitwise operators &, |, «, and » can be used to isolate bits and merge binary data.
 3. How to communicate with Aserve’s Bit Representation component.

 ## Introduction

 C++ is a powerful and widely used programming language as it features the many advantages of a high-level language in addition to many useful operations which are usually associated with low-level languages.
 Bitwise manipulation is a low-level feature which is used in embedded systems (where a computer is an internal part of a larger system, such as an industrial process or a digital mixing console) and systems programming (where software often deals directly with the underlying hardware devices).
-Furthermore, raw MIDI requires bit wise operations to extract all of its contents.
+Furthermore, raw MIDI requires bitwise operations to extract all of its contents.

 ## Decimal and Binary Forms